 Site Breaker #1: Cornerstone – The Page Breaker

-There are a lot of companies using Cornerstone to build their pages right now, and many are reasonably happy with it.
+All that said, several companies use Cornerstone to build their pages right now, and many are reasonably happy with it.
 But we have seen it literally break pages on more than one occasion.

 We feel that Cornerstone is sort of the worst of both worlds.
 The pages come with a lot of excess coding, yet it’s not user-friendly enough to justify non-developers using it.
 Your page builder should either be fast or be easy, and we feel Cornerstone is neither.